Skip to main content

 Always drink bottled or purified water

 Tap water is not safe to drink.
-Use bottled water for drinking and brushing teeth.
-Avoid ice unless from purified water.
+Stick to bottled water, even for brushing your teeth, and skip ice unless you know it was made from purified water.

 HIGH